hanifsgy/MyBlog/content/about.md

 tags: []
 ---

-Currently iOS developer at [ExtraInteger](www.extrainteger.com).
 This blog just for share what I want to share especially about programming world of iOS and Swift.
 Take a look some sample I've done with an open source [project](https://github.com/pantaubersama/PemiluIOS).
 Let's get in touch ☕️.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">